bet0x/broadcom_crawler/docs/vmware-cloud-foundation/9.0/fleet_management/validate_the_status_of_the_nsx_manager_cluster.md

 # Validate the Status of the NSX Manager Cluster

-After restoring an NSX Manager node, you must validate the system status of the NSX Manager cluster.
+After you added the new NSX Manager node to the cluster, you must validate the operational state of the NSX Manager cluster.

-To view the system status of the NSX Manager cluster, you log in to the NSX Manager for the particular domain.
+To view the state of the NSX Manager cluster, you log in to the NSX Manager for the particular domain.

 1. In a web browser, log in to the NSX Manager cluster for the domain by using the user interface (https://<nsx\_manager\_cluster\_fqdn>/login.jsp?local=true)
-2. On the Home page, click Monitoring DashboardsSystem.
+2. On the main navigation bar, click System.
-3. Verify that all components are healthy.
+3. In the left pane, under Configuration, click Appliances.
-4. If the host transport nodes are in a Pending state, run Configure NSX on these nodes to refresh the UI.
+4. Verify that the Cluster status is green and Stable and that each cluster node is Available.

-Refresh the SSH keys that are stored in the SDDC Manager inventory.
-See [VMware Cloud Foundation SDDC Manager Recovery Scripts (79004)](https://kb.vmware.com/s/article/79004).
+   It can take some time for the cluster to reach a stable state after adding a new node.